def-gthill/lexurgy/doc/source/sc-dsl.rst

 applied to it and become an [m], a nasal before a [d] would have the matrix [alveolar] applied and become an [n], etc.

-Absent features and absent aliases
+Absent Features and Absent Aliases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned previously, every feature automatically has an extra value indicating that